Wall Street drifts as earnings roll in, natural gas soars

 The central bank has already raised short-term rates once, and investors are expecting it to raise rates by double the usual amount in a couple weeks, with more likely on the way.
 The Fed is also preparing investors for a sharp reversal in its massive efforts to keep longer-term rates low.

-That has the 10-year Treasury yield close to its highest level since 2018, at 2.83% on Monday morning.
+That has the 10-year Treasury yield close to its highest level since 2018, at 2.84% on Monday.
 Higher yields put downward pressure on all kinds of investments, from gold to cryptocurrencies, and the stocks seen as the most expensive tend to get hit hardest.

 That puts the spotlight on big technology and high-growth stocks, the ones that screamed highest through the pandemic.
 The Nasdaq, home to many such stocks, has lagged the rest of the market sharply this year.
-Smaller stocks also struggled Monday, with the Russell 2000 index down 0.6%.
+Smaller stocks also faltered Monday, with the Russell 2000 index down 0.5%.

 They're among the first companies to tell investors how much they earned at the start of 2022, and expectations are relatively subdued.
 Analysts are forecasting roughly 5% growth for S&P 500 companies, the slowest since the end of 2020, according to FactSet.
 Much of that is because it's difficult to keep growing profits at such a high pace following a year of better than 30% growth.